altangarts/FreeCAD-Themes-ColorPalette/README.md

    - Max-Dark: #303030
    - If "Accent color 3" is not applied, it is substituted with other variables (Style Sheet(Advanced), Accent color 1-2 or restart)
    - Color selection suggestion: 'Dark colors' and 'Dark and pale pastel colors'
-   - When using "Overlay", a gradient from dark to lighter colors from top to bottom is recommended
+   - When using "Overlay", darker or a gradient from dark to lighter colors from top to bottom is recommended
 ### Prerequisites
 * FreeCAD ≥ v1.0.0